 CLASS CANCELLATIONS If lessons have to be cancelled for weather or another reason during one of those first eight days, please plan on longer lessons in the days to follow and/or plan to attend a make-up lesson as determined by the instructor.

 A text message will be sent out prior to lessons if the lesson will be cancelled due to bad weather conditions.
 If you don’t receive a text, PLEASE PLAN ON COMING TO CLASS.
 In the case of quickly forming thunderstorms, sometimes it's a "game time" call and we almost always manage to have at least part of the lesson.
 Lessons will be cancelled in the event of lightning but lessons WILL take place if it's only raining.

 SECONDARY DROWNING This term and the term dry drowning are not medically recognized, rather media sensationalized.
-But, we've had a lot of questions about this so we want to be very up front with you and encourage you to do your research before signing up for our lessons.
-Humans who spend time in the water whether it be participating in swimming lessons, recreational swimming, or ANY water submersion, including the bathtub, have a very slight risk of drowning after exiting the water.
+But, we've had a lot of questions about it, so we want to be very up front with you and encourage you to do your research before signing up for our lessons.
+Humans who spend time under the water whether it be participating in swimming lessons, recreational swimming, or ANY water submersion, including the bathtub, have a very slight risk of drowning after exiting the water.

-Secondary drowning is a rare phenomenon caused by small amounts of water entering the lungs while submerged in water.
-After exiting the water, a person could have symptoms that include: trouble breathing, chest pain, cough, sudden change in behavior, or extreme fatigue.
-Please watch your children carefully for up to 24 hours after any water submersion event for these symptoms and seek medical attention immediately for oxygen or ventilation treatment.
+This type of drowning is a rare phenomenon caused by small amounts of water entering the lungs while submerged.
+After exiting the water, a person could have symptoms that include: trouble breathing, chest pain, cough, or extreme fatigue.
+Please watch your children carefully for 5-8 hours after any water submersion event for these symptoms and seek medical attention immediately for oxygen or ventilation treatment.

-Spitting up water and/or vomiting water are signs that water has entered the belly, not lungs, and are not symptoms of secondary drowning.
+Spitting up water and/or vomiting water are signs that water has entered the belly, not lungs, and are not symptoms of drowning.